HaimFC/Hadoop-MapReduce/README.md

 # Hadoop MapReduce: Object Storage and Big Data Analysis

 ## Overview
 This repository contains the solutions for a lab, focused on object storage optimization and Big Data analysis using MapReduce.
-The implementation is written in Java and addresses two main parts:
+The implementation is written in Java.
 1. Analyzing anonymized web server logs to detect patterns leading to purchases.
 ----
 ## Big Data Analysis with MapReduce